mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Hoadley and Campos [@hoadley_design-based_2022] analyse DBR is also through the possible utility and outcomes of the research which the authors synthesise as including: design processes, domain theories, design principles or patterns, onological innovations, new hypothesis, and transformative learning of the researcher.

 Barab and Squire [@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.

 ### Critiques, development and synthesis within Activity theory approaches - NEEDED HERE?
 IF NOT WHERE?

 #### Summary of critiques of DBR that AT can help address

-**On Context**
-One of Engeström's critiques of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.
+In addition to previously mentioned critiques,   Engeström's view of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.

-O'Neill frames this a challenge to DBR researchers from the area of learning sciences.
+O'Neill also frames this a challenge to DBR researchers from the area of learning sciences but advances more contextual factors which explain the pressures on researchers using DBR [@oneill_understanding_2016].
+The time frame for funding windows, the

+Also the bias of reviewers of journals is noted by Bakker [@bakker_design_2018].
+As well as problems fitting in the description of design process.
+SEE OTHER CONCERNS ABOUT DESIGN NARRATIVE.

+In addition, it is of note that the formal approach of formative interventions is often used in stable institutional systems of work environments in European contexts where there are more stable understandings of stakeholders involved compared to less formal learning environments [@spinuzzi_trying_2020-1].
+The author notes the impact of this context on they types of mutuality possible based on unstable stakeholders as a critique of 3GAT and formative interventions.

+More recently Engeström and colleagues [-@cakir_contradictions_2022] have advocated the advantages of incorporating more rigour of formative interventions to add to DBR, rather that critiquing it wholesale.

 "In CHAT/DBR, innovations for learning are ideally historicized, meaning that the designs leverage recognized practices in partner communities.
 At the risk of stating the obvious, historicizing design in this way demands a degree of knowledge of and legitimacy within the partner community that design-based researchers in the learning sciences/DBR tradition do not always take time to develop."  [@oneill_understanding_2016, p.499]